-The only thing that should snatch your edges is the power of Beyonce.
-Don’t allow breakage, dryness, and protective styling to snatch your hairline.
-Our edges are the most sensitive part of our hair and needs extra special care.
-That means minding the way we braid, pull, and overall style our hair to make sure we aren’t applying too much tension to our edges.
-And it’s not just styling that can affect the health of our edges; we have to make sure we are deeply conditioning our hair on a consistent basis.
-Repairing damaged hairlines can be a long road, but once you overcome hair loss you must focus on keeping your mane healthy.
-Read on to learn how to keep your baby hairs slick, sleek, and fresh.
+The only thing that should snatch your edges is the power of Beyoncé.
+Don’t allow breakage, dryness, and protective styling to destroy your hairline.
+Your edges are the most sensitive part of your hair, so they require extra special care.
+That means minding the way you braid, pull, and overall style your hair to make sure you aren’t applying too much tension to your edges.
+And it’s not just styling that can affect the health of your edges; you have to make sure you are deeply conditioning your hair on a consistent basis.
+Repairing damaged hairlines can be a long road, but once you overcome hair loss, you must focus on keeping your mane healthy.
+Read on to learn how to keep your edges healthy.

 Don’t Pull Too Tight